LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/ExternalKnowledgeBases/external-kbs-without-liveperson-ai.md

     * **Method**: Select the type of HTTP request method.
     * **URL**: Enter the request target, the URL.
     * **Credential**: Select the [credential](bot-accounts-credentials.html) to use for authorization if applicable.
-    * **Add Request Headers**: Add any request headers to include in the request.
+    * **+ Add Request Headers**: Add any request headers to include in the request.
-    * **Add Request Parameters**: Add any request parameters to pass in the URL’s query string.
+    * **+ Add Request Parameters**: Add any request parameters to pass in the URL’s query string.
-    * **Add Post Body**: Enter the payload to send if applicable.
+    * **+ Add Post Body**: Enter the payload to send if applicable.
-    * Click **Map Content Metadata**, and map the article suggestions/answers data model (schema) to the LivePerson Knowledge Base data model.
-For help with this, see [here](knowledge-base-external-knowledge-bases-mapping-content-metadata.html).
+    * **Map Content Metadata**: Here you need to provide a Jolt transformation spec that can be used to "transform" the response into the LivePerson Knowledge Base article schema.
+In other words, given the request, map the article suggestions/answers data model (schema) to the LivePerson Knowledge Base data model.
+For more on this, see [here](knowledge-base-external-knowledge-bases-mapping-content-metadata.html).
 7. Click **Save**.

 ### Test the CMS integration